 In this article, we demonstrate the step-by-step process to create an Autofill Form in Excel.

 Autofill Form is a data entry or checking tool.
 It has a unique structure that includes all the column headers of any Table data as its own data entry box.
 Data existing within the Table gets fetched in its (Autofill Form) data entry boxes.
 Users can move around their data by clicking on the Scroll bar.
 Also, new entries can be added, deleted, or find within the dataset using its offered keys.

-Steps to Create an Autofill Form in Excel
+How to Create an Autofill Form in Excel: 4 Easy Steps

 Creating an Autofill Form is an easy task.
 Follow the below steps to create one.

 Step 1: Setting Up Data to Create an Autofill Form

 🔼 Before creating an Autofill Form, users need to set up their data as a table.
 To do so, we need to insertan Excel Table.
 Highlight the desired range then go to the Insert tab > Click on Table (in the Tables section).

 🔼 Excel brings the Create Table dialog box.
 Tick the My table has headers option then click OK.

 🔺 In a moment, Excel creates a Table containing all the highlighted data in it as depicted in the image below.